zhullyb/monyhar/monyhar/docs/linux/minidump_to_core.md

 ## Creating the core file

 Use `minidump-2-core` to convert the minidump file to a core file.
-On Linux, one can build the minidump-2-core target in a Chromium checkout, or alternatively, build it in a Google Breakpad checkout.
+On Linux, one can build the minidump-2-core target in a Monyhar checkout, or alternatively, build it in a Google Breakpad checkout.

 ```shell